benoitc/dj-webmachine/doc/source/auth.rst

 Handle authorization
 --------------------

-webmachine offer mechanism to authenticate via basic authentification or oauth.
-All authentification module should inherit from :class:`webmachine.auth.base.Auth`.
+webmachine offer mechanism to authenticate via basic authentication or oauth.
+All authentication module should inherit from :class:`webmachine.auth.base.Auth`.

 .. code-block:: python